GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

   thus reducing org-wide broad access to single service account and chances of cascading errors.

-  - The [devops recipe](./recipes/devops.md) can be used on different folders to setup a separate CICD pipeline and service account to manage projects and resources within the folder.
+  - For example, the [devops recipe](./recipes/devops.md) can be used on different folders to setup a separate CICD pipeline and service account to manage projects and resources within the folder.
 The service accounts of other CICD pipelines cannot access these projects.

 - Define many security sensitive resources such as [centralized VPC networks](https://cloud.google.com/docs/enterprise/best-practices-for-enterprise-organizations#networking_and_security) and storage resources.

-  - The [project recipe](./recipes/project.md) can be used to create projects and resources within projects.
+  - For example, the [project recipe](./recipes/project.md) can be used to create projects and resources within projects.

 - Benefit from per-service best practices through use of the